--Brian Aldiss, Brothers of the Head

 Keith Fulton and filmmaking partner Louis Pepe have been making shorts and documentaries for many years, but Brothers of the Head marks their first full-length foray into fiction.
 Ironically, the film plays more like fact.

-Based on the novella by Britain's Brian Aldiss, who penned "Super-Toys Last All Summer Long" (the basis for Steven Spielberg-by-way-of-Stanley Kubrick's A.I.), and written by Tony Grisoni, Brothers preserves the oral history approach of its source material.
+Based on the novella by Britain's Brian Aldiss, who penned "Super-Toys Last All Summer Long" (the basis for Steven Spielberg-by-way-of-Stanley Kubrick's A.I.: Artificial Intelligence), and written by Tony Grisoni, Brothers preserves the oral history approach of its source material.
 Although there are moments of humor, the story is ultimately tragic.

 Consequently, the term mockumentary does not apply.
-Even the oft-used "fake documentary" seems more like a slight (however unintentional).
-I would say that cinéma vérité comes closest to describing the end result.
+Even the oft-used "fake documentary" seems more like a slight, however unintentional.
+Cinéma vérité comes closest to describing the feel of the end result.

-Although some have compared Brothers of the Head to Nicolas Roeg and Donald Cammell's druggy artifact Performance, which features a rock star (Mick Jagger) trading identities with a gangster (James Fox), to my mind it has more in common with Woody Allen's underrated Sweet and Lowdown, which uses the documentary form to relate the tale of Sean penn's quintessential self-sabotaging musician.
+Although some critics have compared Brothers of the Head to Nicolas Roeg and Donald Cammell's druggy 1970 artifact Performance, which features a rock star (Mick Jagger) trading identities with a gangster (James Fox), to my mind it has more in common with Woody Allen's underrated Sweet and Lowdown, which uses the documentary form to relate the tale of Sean Penn's quintessential self-sabotaging musician.

 Allen confuses the issue by including real-life figures as commentators.
 Fulton and Pepe do the same by incorporating Ken Russell into their narrative--though their subject is a set of conjoined music stars (Russell recounts his aborted project about the brothers).

-The film looks and feels nothing like Allen's work, but nor does it resemble any previous movies about twins: Stuck on You, Twin Falls, Idaho, etc. The possible exception is David Cronenberg's Dead Ringers, but not quite so creepy.
+The film looks nothing like Allen's work, including the documentary-like Zelig, but nor does it resemble any previous movies about twins: Stuck on You, Twin Falls, Idaho, etc. The possible exception: David Cronenberg's Dead Ringers, but a lot less creepy.

 So, I walked into Brothers of the Head, which is set in mid-1970s England, expecting a combination of swirling surrealism and ribald comedy, something like Terry Gilliam's Fear and Loathing in Las Vegas, which was also adapted by Grisoni.
 Further, Fulton and Pepe just happen to be the filmmakers behind the Gilliam documentaries The Hamster Factor and Lost in La Mancha.
 But Brothers isn't much like a Gilliam film either.

-Rather, I found it to be more original, more realistic and, most significantly, more heartbreaking than I was expecting.
-Needless to say, it won't be to all tastes (although reviews so far have been overwhelmingly positive).
-That seems to be just fine with Fulton, with whom I spoke during this year's Seattle International Film Festival.
+Rather, I found it to be more original, more realistic, and more heartbreaking than I was expecting.
+Needless to say, it won't be to all tastes, though reviews so far have been overwhelmingly positive.
+That's just fine with Fulton, with whom I spoke during this year's Seattle International Film Festival.
 A transcript of our conversation follows.
 Brothers of the Head opens in Seattle at the Varsity Theater on August 11th.

 Part One: Living in Seattle